unepwcmc/unbl-cloudnativehacks/README.md

 The UN Biodiversity Lab (UNBL) is a web-based tool that supports countries, NGOs, and civil society in accessing relevant geospatial datasets to provide valuable insights about their territories, facilitating strategic decision making, and smart reporting.
 Currently, UNBL is being further developed to align with the needs of countries in relation to the Global Biodiversity Framework to support spatial planning, monitoring and reporting needs.
 We invite you to build an attractive dashboard and/or widgets based on cloud native datasets to offer more advanced analysis.

+Here we will publish the datasets available and give you some ideas.